 - Base station: The hardware installed at the property’s entrance.

 - Substations: The devices installed throughout the building (generally in each unit or office suite).

 Both base stations and substations contain a microphone and speaker, which transmit audio so tenants and visitors can talk to each other.
 Some commercial intercoms also have a camera, which transmits video so tenants can see visitors before granting them access.

 Intercom systems have been present in commercial buildings for decades.
 Early commercial intercoms were used solely to let office tenants communicate with each other from different rooms or suites.
 But today, they’re far more advanced.
 With added features like door release mechanisms, cameras, mobile apps, and cloud-based management systems, commercial intercoms are more powerful than ever.

 - Empower tenants to open doors and manage property access from anywhere.

 - Enable property managers to quickly add, revoke, and review property access permissions.

 - Reduce installation and maintenance costs for commercial owners and developers.

 How does a commercial intercom system work?

 When someone visits your commercial building, they need a way to inform the right person of their arrival.
-A commercial intercom system enables guests to easily contact any tenant in your building.
+A commercial intercom system enables guests to easily contact any tenant or business in your building.